 Taccy examines an app’s Info.plist file and its code signature to discover its full settings for accessing protected data, particularly in Mojave.
 Helps you decide whether to add it to Full Disk Access, and debug problems with the privacy system, TCC.
 Ideal for advanced users, sysadmins, developers, security researchers, and anyone exploring macOS.
-First release with detailed Help book and more.
+Update fixes a couple of minor bugs in SDK and Audio reporting.

 Signet – scans and checks bundle signatures